 The fuel efficiency comes from advanced calculations.
 The software in self-driving cars and trucks calculates the time you have to reach another car, light, or intersection and slows down accordingly.
 That, in turn, allows you to avoid the need for stopping and starting from zero again.

-Autonomous tech does not only improve fuel efficiency, but it also prolongs the life of your brakes and the engine.
+Autonomous tech does not only improve fuel efficiency but also prolongs the life of your brakes and the engine.
 More than anything else though, it will positively affect our climate and the quality of the air we breathe.
 Less driving means less pollution because it lowers the impact a car has on the environment.

 And since we mentioned a car, we ought to think about the number of cars we own.
 We need to ask ourselves “How many cars do we need?”
 Fewer cars mean less pollution.
 Smart cars also mean less pollution.
 So, one smart car would be ideal for one person.
 Less is more!